Archdiocese of Louisville

-The Archdiocese of Louisville (Archidiœcesis Ludovicopolitanais) is a Latin Church ecclesiastical territory, or archdiocese, of the Catholic Church in central Kentucky in the United States.
-The cathedral church of the archdiocese is the Cathedral of the Assumption in Louisville, Kentucky.
+The Archdiocese of Louisville (Archidiœcesis Ludovicopolitanais) is an archdiocese of the Catholic Church in central Kentucky in the United States.
+The cathedral church of the archdiocese is the Cathedral of the Assumption in Louisville.
 The archdiocese is the seat of the metropolitan see of the province of Louisville, which encompasses the states of Kentucky and Tennessee.
-The archdiocese is the second-oldest diocese west of the Appalachian Mountains, after the Archdiocese of New Orleans.
-As of 2023, the archbishop of Louisville is Shelton Fabre.
+It is the second-oldest diocese west of the Appalachian Mountains.
+The archbishop is Shelton Fabre.

 Territory

 The Archdiocese of Louisville consists of these 24 counties in central Kentucky: Adair, Barren, Bullitt, Casey, Clinton, Cumberland, Green, Hardin, Hart, Henry, Jefferson, Larue, Marion, Meade, Metcalfe, Monroe, Nelson, Oldham, Russell, Shelby, Spencer, Taylor, Trimble, and Washington counties.
 The Archdiocese covers 8124 sqmi.

 Statistics

 As of 2023, the archdiocese had a Catholic population of approximately 200,000.
 The archdiocese operated 110 parishes and missions staffed by 127 diocesan priests, 131 permanent deacons, 39 religious institute priests, nine extern priests, 61 religious brothers, and 363 religious sisters.
 The archdiocese had 48 Catholic elementary and high schools serving more than 18,000 students.
 The archdiocese served more than 233,900 persons in Catholic hospitals, health care centers, homes for the aged, and specialized homes.